e-Nicko/e-Nicko/README.md

 # Hello, I'm Nickolai Yegorov

-I am a polymath: multidisciplinary designer and full-stack web development adventures.
+I am a polymath: multidisciplinary designer and full-stack web developer.
 I go by the alias e-Nicko, and I am passionate about blending design and technology to create immersive and functional digital experiences.
 I’ve seen frameworks rise and fall, but the fundamentals remain.
 Now leveraging a decade of full-stack expertise to build autonomous agentic systems.